tuttlem/graphdb/README.md

   file-backed storage backends.
 - `daemon` – a long-running background service that exposes the database over a simple HTTP API.
+- `client` – a Vite/React front-end for issuing queries and visualising responses; build it for production (`npm run build`) or run `npm run dev` during development.

 The workspace currently focuses on the daemon.
 It performs proper UNIX daemonisation (double fork, `setsid`, stdio redirection, PID file handling) and